 The world runs on credit, and therefore, it’s a concept that kids have to understand.
-Tell them how credit works so they’ll know that it can be both good and bad depending on certain circumstances and how they handle them.
+Tell them how credit and personal loan works so they’ll know that it can be both good and bad depending on certain circumstances and how they handle them.

 7. The idea of delayed gratification

 Kids (and many adults, really) tend to want instant gratification, that they must get what they want right away.
 That, of course, isn’t how the real world works.
 It would really help your kids if you make them understand the concept of delayed gratification and help them develop patience in the process.

 A lesson about comparing brands and prices when shopping can help your kids develop the ability to make smart purchasing decisions, which will serve them well when they enter adulthood.